Sonugupta2001/trading-app/README.md

 # Trading System: Technical Documentation
 ## 1. Introduction
-GoQuant is a high-performance trading system built for interacting with the Deribit API.
+This is a high-performance trading system built for interacting with the Deribit API.
 The system supports real-time market data streaming, order management, and risk validation.
 It is implemented in C++ with modular components handling different aspects such as authentication, order management, and data streaming.

 The system also integrates a WebSocket server for real-time communication and a Command-Line Interface (CLI) for user interaction.